 Join me!

-Herbal Guide to Feverfew
+Herbal Guide to Feverfew: THE Migraine Herb

 Feverfew is a pretty, cheery flower that has some excellent medicinal benefits.
 From preventing migraines to helping with menstrual problems, this herb is a wonderful addition to any herbal garden.
 Here’s how to grow, harvest, and use the feverfew plant.

-Perhaps, like me, you were wandering around your garden one day when you saw a cheery mass of white-petaled, yellow-centered flowers standing about two feet high in the garden.
+Perhaps, like me, you were wandering around your garden one day when you saw a cheery mass of white-petaled, yellow-centred flowers standing about two feet high in the garden.
 Looking a little bit like chamomile, but as you get closer and give it a smell, yikes!
-It doesn’t have that sweet apple smell that chamomile has but instead resembles something more like a dirty sock.
-It’s feverfew!

 Feverfew is such a pretty flower and it always has a welcome home in my garden.
 I don’t plant it because, in these parts, it’s a wild medicinal plant that pops up easily each year without much thought.

-It’s a good thing because feverfew isn’t just pretty, it has some wonderful properties.
+It’s a good thing because feverfew isn’t just pretty; it has some wonderful properties.
 It’s most famous for being used as an ongoing treatment to reduce the severity and number of migraine attacks in some sufferers.
 But in addition, it also provides a calming relief to tension and arthritis.

 There’s a lovely cultivar called white stars that has plenty of double white flowers on shorter seven-inch plants.
 This highly attractive feverfew is a great cut flower in arrangements, dries well for dried flower arrangements, and looks great in containers or at the front of the garden.

-Lori’s Green Blessings
+LoriAnn’s Green Blessings

-This article was reviewed by herbalist Lori Snyder.
-This is not to be used as personal medical advice; always consult your health care professional for individual concerns.
+This article was reviewed by herbalist LoriAnn Bird.
+This is not to be used as personal medical advice; always consult your healthcare professional for individual concerns.

-Here’s what Lori has to say about feverfew:
+Here’s what LoriAnn has to say about feverfew:

 “Feverfew has so many medicinal benefits and is easy to grow.
-I like making alcohol tinctures as alcohol extracts out chemical components that are not extracted with water.
+I like making alcohol tinctures as alcohol extracts chemical components that are not extracted with water.

 History of Feverfew